jfrome1/NTW2029/src/content/docs/course-ntw2029/course-info/conferences.md

 date: 2024-08-16
 ---

 I'll have at least three individual conferences with each student this semester.
-Conferences are usually conducted in person, but can be held via Zoom at your request (either is fine with me).
-I [:record conferences](#x-recordconferences) and I'll [:share the recording](#x-sharetherecording) and transcript with you afterwards.
+Conferences can be in-person (the default) or via Zoom (at your request); either is fine with me.
+I [:record conferences](#x-recordconferences) and I'll [:share the recording and transcript](#x-sharetherecording) with you afterwards.

 ## Bookings